Inglourious Basterds: Plot

-Three years later, U.S. Army Lieutenant Aldo Raine recruits Jewish-American soldiers to the Basterds, a commando unit formed to instill fear among Nazis in occupied France by killing and scalping them.
-They include Sergeant Donny "The Bear Jew" Donowitz, rogue German soldier Sergeant Hugo Stiglitz, and translator Corporal Wilhelm Wicki.
-In Germany, Adolf Hitler interviews German soldier Private Butz, the only survivor of a Basterd attack, who reveals that Raine carved a swastika into Butz's forehead after massacring the rest of his squadron.
+Three years later, U.S. Army lieutenant Aldo Raine recruits Jewish-American soldiers to the "Basterds," a black ops commando unit tasked with instilling fear among Nazis in occupied France by killing and scalping them.
+The group includes Sergeant Donny "The Bear Jew" Donowitz, privates first class Smithson Utivich and Omar Ulmer, rogue German sergeant Hugo Stiglitz, and Austrian-born translator Corporal Wilhelm Wicki.
+Raine leaves a swastika mark on surviving German soldiers so they can't hide their Nazi affiliations after the war.

-In Paris, Shosanna is operating a cinema under the name Emmanuelle Mimieux.
-She meets Fredrick Zoller, a German sniper famed for killing 250 Allied soldiers in a battle, who is set to star in the Nazi propaganda film Stolz der Nation (Nation's Pride).
-Infatuated with Shosanna, Zoller convinces Joseph Goebbels to hold the premiere at her cinema.
-Landa, the head of security for the premiere, interrogates Shosanna to prepare for the event.
-Shosanna plots with her Afro-French lover and projectionist, Marcel, to set the cinema ablaze during the premiere, killing the Nazi leaders in attendance.
+Shosanna now operates a cinema in Paris under the name Emmanuelle Mimieux and meets Fredrick Zoller, a famed German sniper set to star in the German propaganda film Stolz der Nation (Nation's Pride).
+Infatuated with "Emmanuelle," Zoller convinces Joseph Goebbels to hold the film's premiere at her cinema.
+Landa, the premiere's head of security, interrogates Shosanna but doesn't reveal if he recognizes her.
+She plots with her Afro-French lover and projectionist, Marcel, to kill the German leaders by burning down the cinema with her collection of highly flammable nitrate films.